Down 15, No. 6 Alabama rallies past Tennessee in SEC semis

+Jahvon Quinerly added 19 points, including two free throws with 15.5 seconds left, to help the Crimson Tide hang on.

+“We came out a little bit slow, down nine going into the half and we fought our way back slowly but surely,” Quinerly said.

-Top-seeded Alabama (23-6) faces the LSU-Arkansas winner in Sunday’s championship in search of its first SEC Tournament title since 1991.
+Top-seeded Alabama (23-6) will face LSU, a 78-71 upset winner over No. 8 Arkansas, on Sunday in the championship in search of its first SEC Tournament title since 1991.

 Tennessee (18-8) awaits an NCAA Tournament seeding on Sunday.